Willtl/ids-ldpi/README.md

 2. **Preprocessing**: Run `ldpi/training/preprocessing.py` to preprocess your network data for training.

-3. **Model Training**: Execute `ldpi/training/training.py` in the same directory to train the model using the preprocessed data.
+3. **Model Training**: Execute `ldpi/training/training.py` to train the model using the preprocessed data.

 ### Dataset Structure